Integrating LLM in Agent-Based Social Simulation: Opportunities and Challenges: Methodological Challenges and Epistemological Risks

+The "black-box" nature of Large Language Models, stemming from architectures with billions of parameters and complex non-linear transformations, creates significant challenges for understanding their decision-making processes \cite{Li2025BlackBox}.
+This opacity does not merely hinder interpretability; it actively contributes to "automation bias."
+This phenomenon manifests when modelers, seduced by the sophistication and apparent fluency of LLM outputs, over-attribute accuracy and authority to the model, even when its underlying reasoning is obscure or flawed \cite{Cummings2012AutomationBias}.

-The combination of the "black-box" nature of LLMs and their inherent biases presents a significant challenge, particularly when these models are applied in high-stakes social simulations.
-The opacity of LLM decision making processes (Li 2024), coupled with the fact that their internal processing does not consistently mitigate biases \citep{Kim2025LLMReasoning}, creates a situation where the outputs of these simulations could be uninterpretable, inaccurate, or even discriminatory.
-When these models are used for critical applications like policy testing or urban planning, where direct human validation might be challenging or impossible \citep{Wu2025LLMBoundary}, there is a substantial risk of propagating flawed or biased conclusions.
-This moves beyond a mere technical hurdle; it highlights a critical ethical responsibility for researchers and developers in computational social science.
-Without robust interpretability tools and comprehensive validation against real-world data, the unexamined nature and embedded biases of LLMs could lead to misinformed policy decisions or exacerbate existing societal inequalities, even when the intentions behind their use are positive.
+This combination of technical opacity and misplaced human trust becomes dangerous in high-stakes social simulations.
+Because the model's internal processing does not consistently mitigate biases \cite{Kim2025LLMReasoning}, outputs can be uninterpretable, inaccurate, or discriminatory.
+When such simulations are used for critical applications—like policy testing, resource allocation, or urban planning—where direct human validation is often impossible \cite{Wu2025LLMBoundary}, there is a substantial risk of propagating flawed conclusions.
+As noted by \cite{Li2025BlackBox}, regulators require assurances that decision-support tools are robust and accountable—requirements that the "black-box" nature of LLMs directly contravenes.
+Without robust interpretability tools, the unexamined nature of these models could lead to misinformed policy decisions or exacerbate societal inequalities, even when the researchers' intentions are positive.

-Beyond these technical and ethical concerns, using an LLM to generate agent behavior fundamentally alters the modeling process itself.
-Unlike traditional agent-based modeling, where the designer explicitly selects or constructs behavioral models based on theory or empirical evidence, LLM-driven agents bypass this stage: the behavioral model is implicit, embedded within billions of opaque parameters learned from large-scale data.
+Beyond these ethical concerns, using an LLM to generate agent behavior fundamentally alters the scientific modeling process itself.
+Unlike traditional Agent-Based Modeling (ABM), where the designer explicitly constructs behavioral rules based on theory or empirical evidence, LLM-driven agents bypass this stage.
+The behavioral model becomes implicit, embedded within billions of opaque parameters learned from massive datasets.
 As a result, the modeller relinquishes the ability to clearly define or justify the assumptions underlying agent behavior.
 This lack of epistemic control is especially problematic in scientific contexts, where the rationale for modeling choices must be transparent and subject to scrutiny.
 While LLMs may, in theory, reflect statistical patterns closer to real-world data, this advantage is undermined if the underlying mechanisms remain inaccessible and unvalidated.